Puerto Plata Dominican Republic Travel Guide

 Near Cabarete, this park has a network of caves and underground lagoons for exploration.
 Guided tours reveal stalactites and stalagmites.

-A gorgeous sandbar approximately A two-hour drive west to Punta Rucia, then a 20-30 minute boat ride.
+A stunning sandbar approximately 2 hours drive west to Punta Rucia, after that a 20-30 minute boat ride.
 Perfect for snorkeling, swimming, and relaxing.

-Approximately 3-4 hours drive to Samaná, then a boat tour.
+Approximately 3-4 hours drive to Samaná, after that a boat tour.

 Deepen your knowledge of Dominican history and rural life with these cultural day trips.